smessie/Article-ESWC2024-DFDP/content/architecture.md

 Unfortunately, the move to decentralization and decoupling comes with its own challenges.
 Two main challenges need to be tackled before this can be achieved.
 To allow the app to interpret multiple ontologies and hence achieve a decoupled solution, *schema alignment tasks* are introduced translating the form description into an ontology the app understands.
+This enables the application to treat two definitions that semantically describe the same thing as identical.
 The *conversion rules resource* from [](#fig:renderer-architecture) is used by the renderer app to perform this mapping.
 This resource consists of rules defining how to go from a part of the form description in the ontology equivalent to the one understood by the app, to the equivalent expression in that ontology the app understands.
 By passing along this resource to the app, the app does not need to understand the ontology the form description is written in, and any ontology can be used for which a mapping can be provided.